Suzanne Bernert

 Suzanne Bernert (born 26 September) (Note: Contentious birth year has been removed since the subject confirmed that both the birth years are incorrect.) is a German actress based in India who works in Indian film and television industries in various languages.
 She is the first foreign actress to feature in major roles in Hindi television industry.

 Bernert has acted in Ramdhanu - The Rainbow, Honeymoon Travels Pvt.
-Ltd. and television serials like 7 RCR and Kasautii Zindagii Kay.
+Ltd. and the television serials like 7 RCR and Kasautii Zindagii Kay.
 She acted in Colors TV's historical serial Chakravartin Ashoka Samrat as Queen Helena and received nominations and praise for it.
 She also appeared in the Star Plus serial Yeh Rishta Kya Kehlata Hai.
 She portrayed Sonia Gandhi on the television series 7 RCR, and in the Hindi film The Accidental Prime Minister.

 Early life and career

-Bernert is from Detmold in Germany.
-Her mother Monika and father Michael, live in Lindau, Germany.
-When she was 19, she did a three-year acting course under Heidelotte Diehl in Berlin and is a trained ballet dancer.
-Bernert was main lead in the film Destined Hearts, with Indian filmmaker Anant Duseja in 2003, which was shot entirely in Dubai but never actually released.
-Debut on stage in AuGus Theater in Neu Ulm in Yasmina Reza's 3XLife in a lead character directed by Ralf Milde.
-Later in Mumbai she performed with her husband Akhil Mishra a play called Hello Spring.An adaptation of a Neil Simon Play.
+Bernert is from Detmold, Germany.
+Her mother Monika and father Michael live in Lindau, Germany.
+When she was 19, she did a three-year acting course under Heidelotte Diehl in Berlin, and is a trained ballet dancer.
+Bernert was the main lead in the film Destined Hearts by Indian filmmaker Anant Duseja in 2003, which was shot entirely in Dubai but never released.
+She made her stage debut at the AuGus Theater in Neu Ulm, as the lead character in Yasmina Reza's 3XLife, directed by Ralf Milde.
+Later in Mumbai, she performed with her husband Akhil Mishra in a play called Hello Spring, an adaptation of a Neil Simon play.

-She moved to Mumbai in 2005.
-Apart from German, she can speak Hindi, Marathi and Bengali languages.
-Suzanne has worked in an array of film and television series ranging from Marathi and Bengali language industries.
-Bernert has worked opposite Aamir Khan in a Titan Watches ad.
+Bernert moved to Mumbai in 2005.
+In addition to German, she can speak Hindi, Marathi and Bengali.
+Bernert has worked in an array of film and television series ranging from Marathi and Bengali language industries.
+Bernert has appeared opposite Aamir Khan in a Titan Watches ad.
 She promoted Jaipur tourism by acting in a short film titled Padharo India.
-Bernert was the first non-Indian to partake in a Lavani Celebrity Dance Show up to Semi Finals – Dholkichya talavar Reality Show RDP/Logical Thinkers as herself.
+Bernert was the first non-Indian to partake in a Lavani celebrity dance show up to the semi-finals – Dholkichya talavar Reality Show RDP/Logical Thinkers as herself.

-Bernert portrayed the role of Sonia Gandhi in film The Accidental Prime Minister which was released on 11 January 2019.
-She was named the Outstanding Contribution to Indian Cinema and Television in Rajasthan International Film Festival 2018.
-Cama Awards Of Gujarat held in Ahmedabad on 1 October 2018 awarded : The International Diva of Bollywood Bernert will be seen in the short film Majnu ki Juliet.
+Bernert portrayed the role of Sonia Gandhi in the film The Accidental Prime Minister, which was released on 11 January 2019.
+She was honoured with the Outstanding Contribution to Indian Cinema and Television award at the Rajasthan International Film Festival in 2018.
+Cama Awards Of Gujarat held in Ahmedabad on 1 October 2018 awarded : The International Diva of Bollywood Bernert is also seen in the short film Majnu ki Juliet.

-In 2020, Bernert acted in her first web series called State of Siege: 26/11 for ZEE5.
-She also opened the Mumbai Oktoberfest as celebrity guest of the German Consulate in Mumbai, India.
-Suzanne published her first Short Story called The Diwali Gift End of 21.
+In 2020, Bernert acted in her first web series, State of Siege: 26/11 for ZEE5.
+She also opened the Mumbai Oktoberfest as a celebrity guest of the German consulate in Mumbai, India.
+She published her first short story called "The Diwali Gift" at the end of 2021.